danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

 Phew, that's a mouthful.
-Still, these extensions will now help us get and set text attributes like `.font`, `.underlineStyle` etc. and will make it easier to create a clean api.
+Still, these extensions will now help us get and set text attributes like `.font`, `.underlineStyle` etc. using a clean api.

-Still, traits like `bold` and `italic` can't be retrieved and set directly with attributes.
+Traits like `bold` and `italic` can however not be handled with attributes.
 Instead, we have to use fonts.
-Going through this would make the post very long, so let's use the extensions above for now, although they are intended to be used internally in the library, rather than by developers.
-Let's add more convenience utils later.
+Going through this would make the post very long, so let's use the extensions above for now, although they are intended to be used internally in the library.

 ## Changing text styles

-If we were to use UIKit and AppKit, the `TextView` and its attributed string would already be able to get and set attributes, which means that we could for instance toggle underline, change font etc.
+If we use UIKit & AppKit, the `TextView` and its attributed string is already able to get and set attributes, which means that we could for instance toggle underline, change font etc.

 In SwiftUI, however, we have to find a way to observe the current state of the text view, like we did when we synced text view changes back to the text binding.
-However, we then had a text binding to sync with.
-For things like traits, attributes etc. we need to find a way to manage that state in an observable way.
+For traits & attributes, we need to find a way to manage that state in an observable way.

 We can solve this by introducing a new, observable class that we can use to keep track of the current state of the text view.
 Let's call it `RichTextContext`.